Nyabsi/blog/blogs/pico-4-ultra-review.md

 It also does provide performant experience for Android applications which lets you run multiple demanding applications, in the settings you have option to prioritize the visual clarity of the environment or increased performance for 2D applications.

 You also can tweak the performance of VR applications through Developer Settings which let's you adjust the framerate, resolution, CPU/GPU level and ffr level, which let's the user decide if they want higher image clarity or perhaps even more battery life by decreasing it.

-#### Measurements

-Here is a list of measurements taken in various of VR applications on the Pico 4 Ultra to demonstrate the performance in a real world.

 ### Software